A catch-all term used for anime, manga and other cartoon and comic characters with bizarre, improbable, or just plain goofy-looking hairstyles.

 The hair color/style has nothing to do with how "realistic" the drama is.
 Also, except the improbable hair color for people who are suppose to be Japanese, their hair are pretty much normal or at least probable, even if you don't compare them to the crazy hair in other animes.

-The hairstyles of the significant characters seen so far in Shiki range from totally normal to typical spikes to this◊ and this◊.
+The hairstyles of the significant characters in Shiki range from totally normal to typical spikes to this◊ and this◊.
 The deaths are thus far less baffling than some of these hairdos.

 Nia's hair in Tengen Toppa Gurren Lagann is pastel blue and yellow in color, and the long hair running down her back resembles cotton candy in consistency.